Red Lodge Clay Center – Short-Term Resident 2015

 Dean Adams was born in San Francisco, California and raised in Billings, Montana.
 He earned his MFA from the University of Iowa.
-Art has taken him around the world, most recently designing and firing wood kilns and exhibiting work in Brazil and Paraguay.
-With Josh DeWeese, Adams is co-director of the International Wild Clay Research Project at MSU, an interdisciplinary research and teaching vehicle based on indigenous ceramic materials.
-Adams works as the Foundations Coordinator in the School of Art and the Associate Dean for the College of Arts & Architecture at MSU.
-Notable recent exhibitions include work in the Bienal de Curitiba in Curitiba, Brazil and Animal Farm: Beastly Muses and Metaphors, curated by Susanne van Hagen for Sotheby’s S2 Gallery in London, England, and Spring Awakenings – Fruhlingserwachen; Siegfried Contemporary Art, Notting Hill, London, England.
+Art has taken him around the world, including designing and firing wood kilns, as well exhibiting work.
+With Josh DeWeese, Adams is co-director of the International Wild Clay Research Project at Montana State University (MSU), an interdisciplinary research and teaching vehicle based on local ceramic materials.
+Adams serves as the Dean of College of Arts & Architecture at MSU.
+Notable exhibitions include work in the Bienal de Curitiba in Curitiba, Brazil, Animal Farm: Beastly Muses and Metaphors, at Sotheby’s S2 Gallery in London, England, and Spring Awakenings – Fruhlingserwachen; Siegfried Contemporary Art, Notting Hill, London, England.

 The Art of Being Male

 Beauty does not lie in the eye of the beholder.
 As soon as we enter the world we begin the process of enculturation and acculturation through submersion in the world around us, both the familiar and the “other” helping determine our belief system.
 Culture is multifarious and the collection ideals, attitudes, principles, behaviors, and rules defining a community.
 Choice, cognition, and memory assist us as we confront complex decisions during our journey through life – or so we think.
 We are extremely adaptable animals capable of amazing thinking abilities, including abstract thought, self-control, and metacognitive processes.
 However, powerful forces beyond conscious thought impact our lives in multitudinous ways.